thomas-thivillon/academic-page/content/publication/covid4p.md

 ---
-title: 'SavAn investigation of the relationship between woodfuel usage, air pollution and the prevalence of COVID-19 in Burkina Faso'
+title: 'An investigation of the relationship between woodfuel usage, air pollution and the prevalence of COVID-19 in Burkina Faso'

-# Authors
-# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
-# and it will be replaced with their full name and linked to their profile.
-authors:
-  - with Philippe De Vreyer, Elodie Djemaï, Adama Sana, Dramane Kania, Hermann Badolo and Abdramane Berthé

 # Author notes (optional)